solisaegis/SolisAegis/post-v17-independent-publications/two-foundations-for-human-autonomy/FINAL_v1_0/readme.md

 It does not modify previously locked Aegis Solis Archive works.

-At the time of this release:
+At the time of this release and subsequent mirror preservation:

 **Master Hash Manifest v17.0 FINAL remains unchanged.**

+Publication and preservation of this work do not silently amend, reopen, or supersede Master Hash Manifest v17.0 FINAL.

 Any future revision to this publication requires a separately identified successor version.

+Any future incorporation into a successor master manifest must occur through an explicit successor-manifest process.

 ---